World EV Day : Industry pitches for sustainable electric vehicle ecosystem | Business

 The Energy and Resources Institute (TERI) and International Council for Clean Transportation (ICCT) in a statement lauded the Delhi government's action plan to install 18,000 new charging stations by 2024, noting that similar strategies can be replicated in other states for supporting widespread adoption of electric vehicles.

-Tata Power Head - Business Development (EV) Virendra Goyal noted that development of an easy, accessible charging infrastructure is absolutely essential for large-scale adoption of EVs in the country.
+Tata Power Head - Business Development (EV) Virendra Goyal noted that the development of an easy, accessible charging infrastructure is essential for the large-scale adoption of EVs in the country.

 Bullish on green mobility, the auto major on Thursday unveiled its first electric SUV model -- XUV400, which it plans to launch in January next year.

-Switch Mobility India Director & CEO Mahesh Babu said that in order to meet India's global commitment to become Net-Zero by 2070, it is important to prioritise not just public transport, but public transport with zero tailpipe emissions.
+Mahesh Babu, CEO- of Switch India and COO - of Switch Mobility said that to meet India's global commitment to become Net-Zero by 2070, it is important to prioritize not just public transport, but public transport with zero tailpipe emissions.

-''Electric buses are clearly the best and obvious solution to accelerate decarbonisation with increasing mass mobility,'' he added.
+''Electric buses are the best and obvious solution to accelerate decarbonization with increasing mass mobility,'' he added.
 The company is the electric vehicle division of Hinduja Group flagship Ashok Leyland.

 Luxury car maker Audi India Head Balbir Singh Dhillon said the company has a clear road map towards sustainable mobility and is committed to developing an EV ecosystem.